iterative/dvc.org/content/blog/2021-02-18-dvc-2-0-pre-release.md

         - ${train_matrix}
 ```

-Also, it gives an ability to localize all important parameters in a single `var`
+Also, it gives an ability to localize all important parameters in a single
-block and play with them.
-This is a natural thing to do for scenarios like NLP
+`vars` block, and play with them.
+This is a natural thing to do for scenarios
-or when hyperparameter optimization is happening not only in the model training
+like NLP or when hyperparameter optimization is happening not only in the model
-code but in the data processing as well.
+training code but in the data processing as well.

 ### Pipeline params from params.yaml